kehsihba-etahdiv/literature-study/README.md

 authors:-
 1.geogre orwell
 2.brave new world's author
-3. franrinheit 451 , ray bradbury
+3.franrinheit 451 , ray bradbury

+4.peter turchin (rise and fail of nations books with history trends)

 books:-
-1. animal farm
+1.animal farm
-2. death of privacy and truth
+2.death of privacy and truth
-3. brave new world
+3.brave new world
 4.parable of the sower
-5. hunger games
+5.hunger games

-6. I have no mouth and i must scream
+6.I have no mouth and i must scream

 mangas:-
-1. monster
+1.monster
-2. 20th century boy
+2.20th century boy

-3. kingdom (chinese kingdoms in centuries of war)
+3.kingdom (chinese kingdoms in centuries of war)

-book which have main message on hindu mythology and stuff ; from Wendy Doniger :-
-1. The Origins of Evil in Hindu Mythology
+book which have main message on hindu mythology and stuff ; from Wendy Doniger :- 1.The Origins of Evil in Hindu Mythology
-2. The Hindus: An Alternative History
+2.The Hindus: An Alternative History
 ````